RyanPetersen-89/ReadMeAutoGen/README.md

 ## Description

-This is a readme generator.
+This is a README generator that helps the user create a professional README.md file quickly and easily.

 ## Table of Contents